Vantaa: 20th century to today

 In the early 20th century, the majority of the population of Helsingin maalaiskunta was Swedish-speaking.
 Afterwards, the rapid increase in the population has brought much more primarily Finnish-speaking population to the city, and today only 3.1 percent of the population in Vantaa are Swedish-speaking.

 The roads in Finland were widened in the 1960s and 1970s, and the Ring III beltway was built to connect five national roads with each other.
 Myyrmäki became a second centre in the area after the construction of the Martinlaakso railway, which also sped up development in southwestern Vantaa.
 New residential suburbs were born along the main railway in the 1960s to 1980s, sped up by rural flight.
 Areas left outside the main traffic connections, such as Seutula in the west and Sotunki in the east, were left mainly unbuilt and rural-oriented.

-In 1972, the municipality was renamed Vantaa (Vanda) and promoted to a köping (market town) (i.e. Vantaan kauppala/Vanda köping).
+In 1972, the municipality was renamed Vantaa (Vanda) and promoted to a kauppala (market town) (i.e. Vantaan kauppala/Vanda köping).
 In 1974, the town got full city rights as Vantaan kaupunki/Vanda stad or "City of Vantaa".
 The name "Vantaa" comes from the river Vantaa running through the city, along which settlement in the Vantaa area was originally centred.
 The 650th anniversary of Vantaa was celebrated in 2001.

 The city grew rapidly starting from 1960s and a railway line was built to the western side of the city in 1970s.

 Since the days of the rural municipality, Vantaa has rapidly developed to its current form because of rural flight and good traffic connections.
 Like the neighbouring city of Espoo, Vantaa has many suburban commuter towns and lacks a specific city centre.
 The Helsinki Airport, the busiest airport in Finland by far, is located in central Vantaa.

 In 2015, an extension to the existing railway line, the Ring Rail Line opened, providing service to the airport and new residential and working districts.
 Along the ring road, new residential were constructed.
 The largest of these developments is the Kivistö suburb followed by the residential districts of Leinelä and Aviapolis.
 The Ring Rail Line connects the Vantaankoski railway to the Finnish Main Line via the Helsinki Airport at Hiekkaharju.

 The annual Beer floating summer event started in Vantaa in 1997.
 On 11 October 2002, an explosion took place in the Myyrmanni shopping centre in Myyrmäki.
 Negotiations to resolve the Aceh conflict, led by former President of Finland Martti Ahtisaari, were held in the Köningstedt Manor in Vantaa in early 2005.

 To connect the municipality on the west–east, a new tramway is planned to open in 2030.
 This tramway will run from the Helsinki-Vantaa airport through districts of Pakkala, Aviapolis and Koivuhaka to the administrative centre of Tikkurila and further onward to Hakkila and Länsimäki in the east.
 The tram will also provide a link to the Helsinki metro at Mellunmäki station.
 This tramline will be the first tram in Vantaa.